vstelegin/Unity-Grid-Shader/README.md

 # Unity-Grid-Shader
-Customizable cubic grid
+Customizable cubic grid, no UVs required.

 ![screenshot01](https://github.com/vstelegin/Unity-Grid-Shader/blob/assets/Demo.gif?raw=true)

 ## Usage
-Import the shader into the Unity and assign it to your material
+Import the shader into the Unity and assign it to your material.

 ### Compatibility
 Mobile-friendly